Moore Dry Dock Company Overview

 Asbestos was the material of choice for insulating pipes, boilers, fireproofing spray-on insulation, firebrick in furnaces, among common uses.
 The men who built and installed the boilers and the engines, machinist mates, ship fitters, pipefitters, firemen, and electrician’s mates faced asbestos exposure routinely.

 The main issue with asbestos exposure is the significant risk of developing mesothelioma, a cancer of the pleura which covers the lungs (known as pleural mesothelioma).
 If the asbestos cancer isn’t caught early, mesothelioma life expectancy can be as little as 6 months to a year.
 Treatment options are improving as the prevalence of this cancer has reached significant proportions, leading to more research into its treatment.
-Diagnostic techniques for early stages of this type of cancer are also improving.
+Diagnostic techniques for early stages of mesothelioma are also improving.

 Asbestosis, which is not cancerous, also poses significant health risks.
 The symptoms of shortness of breath, dry cough, inability to sleep comfortably because of breathing difficulties, and night sweats are often misdiagnosed as other health issues unless the doctor is aware of a patient’s prior exposure to asbestos.